Holistic Healing After Sexual Violence

 “My belief is in the blood and flesh as being wiser than the intellect.
 The body-unconscious is where life bubbles up in us.
 It is how we know that we are alive, alive to the depths of our souls and in touch somewhere with the vivid reaches of the cosmos.” -D.H.
 Lawrence

 In the United States, we have constructed a remarkable, albeit imperfect, crisis-intervention advocacy response for survivors of sexual trauma.
-Our movement is sustained by the relentless dedication of advocates who put their bodies, minds and souls on the line in a field that requires a 24-hour a day, 365-day a year commitment.
-We have designed a system where advocates will show up for people after sexual violence – whether in a police station, an Emergency Room, or a guidance counselor’s office – and accompany them through medical and legal processes while also informing them about their rights, options and give them a glimpse of an array of next steps.
-Advocates, the bulk of whom are volunteers, may be the only person a survivor discloses to who unconditionally believes them and validates that the abuse was not the survivor’s fault.
+Our movement is sustained by the relentless dedication of advocates who put their bodies, minds, and souls on the line in a field that requires a 24-hour a day, 365-day a year commitment.
+We have designed a system where advocates will show up for people after sexual violence – whether in a police station, an Emergency Room, or a guidance counselor’s office – and accompany them through medical and legal processes while also informing them about their rights, options, and give them a glimpse of what may come next.
+Advocates, the bulk of whom are volunteers, may be the only person a survivor discloses to who unconditionally believes them and validates that the abuse was not their fault.
 This one-time interaction can create a lasting imprint on the survivor’s understanding of themselves as well as inform their sense of their capacity to recover.

 Where do they even start?